1inch/1inch-docs/docs/aggregation-protocol/smart-contract/UniswapRouter.md

   bytes permit
 ) external returns (uint256 returnAmount)
 ```
-Same as `unoswap` but calls permit first,
+Same as `uniswap` but calls permit first,
 allowing to approve token spending and make a swap in one transaction.